hund-studio/mdgen/docs/readme.md

 1. **Install http-server:** `npm i -g http-server`
 2. **Navigate to the generated folder:** `cd ../generated`
 3. **Start the server:** `npx http-server .`
+4. Open the provided URL in your browser.

 ## Configuration (`.mdgen`)